microsoft/hands-on-lab-azure-functions/docs/workshop.md

 };
 ```

-The  `SPEECH_TO_TEXT_ENDPOINT` and the `SPEECH_TO_TEXT_API_KEY` environment variables are already set on Azure for you, if you look at the environment variable of your function you will see that for security reason the `SPEECH_TO_TEXT_API_KEY` is refering a Key Vault where the key is.
+The  `SPEECH_TO_TEXT_ENDPOINT` and the `SPEECH_TO_TEXT_API_KEY` environment variables are already set on Azure for you, if you look at the environment variable of your function you will see that for security reason the `SPEECH_TO_TEXT_API_KEY` is referring a Key Vault where the key is.

 </details>